Bo Kanda Lita Baehre

-Bo Kanda Lita Baehre (born 29 April 1999 in Düsseldorf) is a German athlete specialising in the pole vault.
-He won a silver medal at the 2017 European U20 Championships.
+Bo Kanda Lita Baehre (born 29 April 1999) is a German athlete specialising in the pole vault.
+He won a silver medal at the 2022 European Championships.

 His personal bests in the event are 5.90 metres outdoors (Berlin 2022) and 5.81 metres indoors (Düsseldorf 2022).

 Personal life

 Born in Germany, he is of DR Congolese descent through his father.
 He is a cousin of a British footballer, Leroy Lita.